kunjpatel24/Effiecient-Graph-Computations-on-FPGAs/README.md

 Step 2: Importing the dataset files
 The datasets can be obtained from [Stanford Data Library](https://snap.stanford.edu/snap/download.html)
+NOTE: Some are included in the 'Dataset' folder, to use a different one, please use the above link.

 Step 3:Running your code

-a) Create a new project in Intel Quartus Prime.
+a) Create a new project in Vitis HLS.
 You can do this by selecting the "New Project" option from the File menu.

-b) Select the "High Level Synthesis" project type.
-This will create a project that is configured for using the Intel HLS compiler.

-c) Add your C++ code to the project.
-You can do this by selecting the "File" menu and then selecting the "Add Files" option.

-d) Configure the Intel HLS compiler options.
-You can do this by editing the project settings.

-e) Run the Intel HLS compiler.
-You can do this by selecting the "Run" menu and then selecting the "Synthesize and Implement" option.

-f) Synthesizing and implementing your design in an Intel FPGA.
-You can do this by selecting the "Run" menu and then selecting the "Program Device" option.
+b) Add Graph.cpp to top function
+c) Add Graph.cpp as the source file
+d) Add Graph.h as the source file, click next
+e) Add test_bench.cpp as a test bench file, click next
+e) From part selection, select 'xcvu11p-flga2577-1-e'
+e) Run the Vitis HLS compiler

-Once you have completed these steps, you will have converted your C++ logic into RTL and implemented it in an Intel FPGA.
+Once you have completed these steps, you will have converted your C++ logic into RTL and have a solution ready for implementation on a Xilinx FPGA.

-The output of the Intel HLS compiler will be a set of RTL files that you can use to synthesize and implement your design in an Intel FPGA.
-The RTL files will be generated in the project directory that you created in Intel Quartus Prime.

-You can also run the Intel HLS compiler in simulation mode to verify the functionality of your design before you implement it in an FPGA.
-In simulation mode, the Intel HLS compiler will generate a C++ testbench that you can use to simulate your design.
-The testbench will call your C++ code and verify that it produces the correct output.

-To run the Intel HLS compiler in simulation mode, you can select the "Run" menu and then select the "Simulate Design" option.

-Once you have verified the functionality of your design, you can implement it in an Intel FPGA by selecting the "Run" menu and then selecting the "Program Device" option.